uhollerbach/wile/README.md

   hurt).
 Sometimes code with continuations crashes.

 * There is no high-level macro system yet. `wile` does have some low-level macros built in, `def-macro` style.
+Macros are not available in user programs yet.

 * There is no unicode support; `wile` speaks only ASCII so far.

-* I'm aiming at R^N^RS compliance, for suitably recent value of N;
+* I'm aiming at R*N*RS compliance, for suitably recent value of *N*;
   not there yet, but working on it.

 * There is no automake/autoconf-style build+install system yet; I only